This is the multi-page printable view of this section. Click here to print.

 Backup configurations

-You can backup the current setup, configurations, and logs, including all profiles, at any time by clicking the wrench button.
-The backup executes a copy to your Documents directory and appends a timestamp -month-day-year/hour/minute to the copy.
+You can back up the current setup, configurations, and logs (including all profiles) at any time by clicking the wrench button.
+The backup is copied to your Documents directory with a timestamp: -month-day-year/hour/minute.

 The backups are located in your Documents directory: $HOME/Documents/RsyncUIcopy-05-06-2024/08/21